 Landscaping can have a dramatic effect on the appearance of your property.
 Even the smallest front yard or backyard can shine when it’s tastefully outfitted with just the right above ground or in-ground features.
 Some landscaping features are seasonal and change throughout the year.
 However, certain permanent features remain unchanged and always provide the same aesthetic appeal and functional usefulness.

-In Manhattan Beach, your best choice for a hardscaping and landscaping company is Hill Construction.
+In the LA area, your best choice for a hardscaping and landscaping company is Hill Construction.
 With decades of experience in the business, we have the expertise needed to design and successfully complete even the largest custom projects.
 And in all cases, we combine this skill with top-quality customer service and respect for your bottom line.

 What Are Hardscaping and Landscaping?

 The term landscaping applies broadly to any purposeful alteration of the grounds on a piece of property.
 Homeowners often have landscaping work done primarily for aesthetic reasons, although in some cases it mostly serves a functional purpose (such as providing drainage or keeping soil firmly in place in steep areas).
 In many cases, the most successful landscaping projects seamlessly combine aesthetic and functional considerations.

 Landscapers divide their work into two general categories: softscape and hardscape.
 The term softscape applies to all of the living, horticultural elements in a landscaping layout, including flowers, flower beds, shrubs and other plants.
 The term also refers to the activities used to control the health and appearance of these living elements (e.g., mowing, planting, trimming, watering and feeding).